History of UNHCR

 In 1954, the new organization won the Nobel Peace Prize for its ground-breaking work in helping the refugees of Europe.
 Its mandate had just been extended until the end of the decade.
 More than a quarter century later, UNHCR received the 1981 award for what had become worldwide assistance to refugees, with the citation noting the political obstacles facing the organization.

-An organization with a three-year mandate to solve the problem of refugees recently celebrated its 60th anniversary, aware that the humanitarian needs of people of concern are unlikely to disappear in the near future.
-On December 2010, we commemorated the 60th anniversary of UNHCR’s foundation.
-The 60th anniversary of the UN Convention Relating to the Status of Refugees was on July 28 2011.
-We commemorated this hugely important milestone during World Refugee Day on June 20, 2011.
+An organization with a three-year mandate to solve the problem of refugees recently celebrated its 65th anniversary, aware that the humanitarian needs of people of concern are unlikely to disappear in the near future.
+During our lifetime, we have helped well over 50 million refugees to successfully restart their lives.